Secure Enclaves: The Powerful Way to Make Data Secure by Default

 Bad actors present credentials that make them appear to be insiders.
 Marriott revealed unauthorized hacking had exposed the personal information of 383 million guests—and that the hacking had occurred undetected for nearly five years.
 The company blamed Chinese hackers for the breach.
 In high-risk geographies, government agencies may cross the line as well.
 Hostile state actors may be using hardware attacks that can’t be detected until the stolen information is used months or years later.

 The move to cloud-based computing only compounds the problem, since there is limited accountability and control over the personnel at IT cloud platform providers who are able to access your files.
 A data breach at Capital One in early 2019 exposed the personal data of over 100 million bank customers and applicants—including social security numbers, credit scores, dates of birth, and linked bank account numbers.
-The perpetrator was a former employee of Amazon Web Services (AWS), who boasted online about what she’d done.
+The perpetrator was a former cloud employee, who boasted online about what she’d done.

 The costs of these threats are enormous.
 In addition to direct financial losses in the millions of dollars and a negative impact on the stock price, disclosure of trade secrets may have long-term implications.
 Business reputation take a hit as customers lose confidence in the company’s ability to safeguard personal information.
 There may be fines for noncompliance with privacy regulations, such as GDPR in Europe or the California Consumer Privacy Act (CCPA), or significant regulatory implications in some industries.
 Marriott was hit with a $123 million GDPR fine.
 The fine against British Airways for exposing payment and personal information of 500,000 customers was even worse: $230 million.